-WeBuild became a Certified B Corporation to join a movement of companies that have verifiable social impact, especially in their approach to civic engagement, charitable giving, supplier inclusion, and governance.
+WeBuild was formed as Social Enterprise to join a movement of companies that have verifiable social impact, especially in their approach to civic engagement, charitable giving, supplier inclusion, and governance.
 We are inclusive in our training and development programs, particularly with respect to women and people of colour who are often underrepresented and undervalued in real estate.
 We also offer practical experience internship opportunities for those new Canadians gain Canadian market experience.

 We also commit to consistently leveraging our profits and our expertise to support local non-profit agencies and social enterprises that face funding and real estate challenges.
 To measure what matters we commit to:

 - Target 25% supplier diversity supporting women or minority owned businesses

 - Target 25% of profits to support registered charities and non-profits